-In certain cases where there is limited activity or less transparency around inputs to valuation, securities are classified as Level 3.
-Level 3 liabilities consist of common and preferred stock warrant liabilities and convertible promissory note warrant liabilities.
-The determination of the fair value of the warrants is discussed in Note 11.
+In certain cases where there is limited activity or less transparency around the inputs to valuation, securities are classified as Level 3.
+Level 3 liabilities consist of common and preferred stock warrant liabilities, convertible promissory note warrant liabilities and preferred stock derivative liability.
+The determination of the fair value of the warrants is discussed in Note 12.
 Generally, increases or decreases in the fair value of the underlying convertible preferred stock or common stock would result in a directionally similar impact in the fair value measurement of the associated warrant liability.